 Who doesn't love a blonde?
 "Guero" translates to "blonde" in Spanish, and while always yelow, pale gold, or straw-colored in color, the specific pepper deemed a "Guero Chile" varies from region to region.
 The Caribe and Caloro chiles are both considered Guero among a long list of others.
 Gueros are similar in heat to a ripe jalapeno.
 This chile pepper is more floral-flavored than a jalapeno, however, and is typically 2-3 times the size.
 Like other spicy chiles, most of a Guero Chile's heat is in the white membranes holding the seeds.
 Peppers of any sort are strong sources of folic acid, fiber, potassium, and Vitamins A and C, and Guero chiles are no different.

-Recipes with Guero Chiles
+Fresh Produce, Guero Chiles

 NEVER MISS OUT AGAIN, OPT IN TO RECEIVE OUR NEWSLETTER